zerodaycode/Canyon-SQL/README.md

 If you want to run the tests (because this is the first thing that you want to do after fork the repo), before moving forward, there are a couple of things that have to be considered.

 - You will need Docker installed in the target machine.
-- If you have Docker, and `Canyon-SQL` cloned of forked, you can run our docker-compose file `(docker/docker-compose.yml)`, which will initialize a `PostgreSQL` database and will put content on it to make the tests able to work.
+- If you have Docker, and `Canyon-SQL` cloned of forked, you can run our docker-compose file `(docker/docker-compose.yml)`, which will initialize a `PostgreSQL` and `MySql` database and will put content on it to make the tests able to work.
 - Finally, some tests run against `MSSQL`.
 We didn't found a nice way of inserting data directly when the Docker wakes up, but instead, we run a very special test located at `tests/crud/mod.rs`, that is named `initialize_sql_server_docker_instance`.
 When you run this one, initial data will be inserted into the tables that are created when this test run.
 (If you know a better way of doing this, please, open an issue to let us know, and improve this process!)